MartinT86/MartinT86.github.io/_posts/PUB_2016-11-20-dot-net-core.md

 [ASP.NET Core Introduction](https://docs.asp.net/en/latest/intro.html)

-Some of the main benefits that made me want to try out include;
+Some of the main benefits that made me want to try it out include;

 * Lightweight, modular system
 * Cross platform (yes, that's right, it runs on Linux and Mac!)